-Responsible teacher – Rachel Manyathi
+Responsible teacher vegan Rachel Manyathi

 I used to suffer from nausea and vomiting after consuming meat, so I consulted an allergist.
 All tests came back negative.
-Time went on.
+Time went by.
 Whenever I mentioned my problem, I was often told it was mental.
 Eventually I decided to end my suffering by choosing a vegetarian diet for three months, but still something just didn’t feel right.

 That’s when I made a decision to become vegan for two reasons, which were (then) spiritual (but not religious), and health.